6 Financial statements: A first look

 Tip

 In this chapter, we will use four R libraries.
 We have seen dplyr, ggplot2, and farr in earlier chapters, but the DBI library is new.
 The DBI library provides a standardized interface to relational database systems, including PostgreSQL (the system used by WRDS), MySQL, and SQLite.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2.
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 6.1 Setting up WRDS